calebrichter/calebrichter.github.io/_posts/2020-08-28-the-story-and-where-I-fit.markdown

 I will use opportunities in relationships to encourage people in the _right_ direction.

 I will give thanks, rejoice, and thank God for all the good gifts of life.

+### Machine Learning

+Machine learning will be the technology that shapes the world over the next 40 years.
+The complex reasoning capacity will continue to grow, replacing humans at more and more tasks as time goes on.
+If machine learning makes progress on sample efficiency or cost effectiveness faster than it makes progress on robustness, the deployed results will be damaging to the lives of millions of people.

+It is already seen in the deployed results of Netflix, Facebook, Youtube, and many other social media sites how machine learning can aid the process of bringing people away from thriving.

+Robustness must not simply exist on a model level from the training set to the real world, but also from the model's purpose to the cause of human thriving.

+Developing expertise in this technology now will put me in a place to love the world with my career by using my understanding to help shape technologies that pull people towards who they truly are and their deep purposes.